wowgudabudaa/Age_prediction_using_columns_analysis/NEW COLUMNS GNC/README.md

 # 2_ Apply pretrained model on all healthy to all risk subjects.
--Get age, predicted age, BAG and cBAG
+- Get age, predicted age, BAG and cBAG
--Plot BAG and cBAG vs chronological age
+- Plot BAG and cBAG vs chronological age
--Violin plots-> BAG and cBAG vs Risk group, genotype and E4+/E4- -*To do statistical tests
+- Violin plots-> BAG and cBAG vs Risk group, genotype and E4+/E4-
+- *To do statistical tests

 # 3_Metrics binary
--Compute AUC, Recall, F1Score, Precission, accuracy, ROC curve -> 0 and best youden th
+- Compute AUC, Recall, F1Score, Precission, accuracy, ROC curve ->  0 and best youden th